Overview

 SOMETHING VOLUNTARY

 In reviewing your statement, you’ll notice a $1 per person per day donation to International Rivers, a non-profit conservation organization dedicated to protecting rivers and defending the rights of the surrounding communities.
 Their work helps stop destructive dams and promotes water and energy solutions for a just and sustainable world.
-One-hundred percent of these funds go directly to protecting rivers, and your contribution is tax-deductible.
+One hundred percent of these funds go directly to protecting rivers, and your contribution is tax-deductible.
 This donation is voluntary and may be removed from your invoice if you choose not to participate.
 Please notify our office to delete the donation from your balance.

 Terms & Conditions

-Reservations and Deposits
+Reservations and Payments

-Full payment is required at the time of booking.
-Payments may be made by check, money order or Visa/Mastercard (American Express and Discover incur a 3% processing fee).
+Payments can be made by check, money order, eCheck, wire transfer, Visa, MasterCard, American Express or Discover.
 Prices are in US Dollars and all payments must be made in US Dollars.
-Payment establishes your acceptance of our complete Terms and Conditions.
+Payment of the deposit establishes your acceptance of our complete Terms and Conditions.
 Individual departures and trip capacity are strictly limited by the managing agency.
+Your payment is fully refundable for 48 hours, less a 3% processing fee, after making a reservation when you reserve a trip 7 days or more prior to departure.

 Cancellations and Refunds

-If you must cancel your reservation after the rescission period described above, your cancellation fee will be determined according to the schedule below.
-We regret we cannot make exceptions to the cancellation policy for any reason, including foul weather, poor air quality, wildfire activity, acts of terrorism, civil unrest or personal emergencies.
-There is no refund for arriving late or leaving a trip early.
-For these reasons, we strongly urge you to consider purchasing a travel protection plan (see Travel Protection below).
+We regret that we cannot make exceptions to the cancellation policy for any reason, including foul weather, poor air quality, wildfire activity, acts of terrorism, civil unrest or personal emergencies.
+For these reasons, we strongly urge you to consider purchasing a travel protection plan.

-DATE OF CANCELLATION | CANCELLATION FEE |
+DATE OF CANCELLATIONCANCELLATION FEE

-Cancelled Trips
+Canceled Trips

-If a trip must be cancelled or postponed due to force majeure (factors outside the control of OARS), OARS will provide full credit for payments made toward future travel, or a refund less a 5% service fee plus any nonrefundable payments made on your behalf to 3rd-party suppliers.
-OARS will make good faith efforts to recover deposits made on your behalf to 3rd-party suppliers, however we can’t guarantee recovery of any or all of the advance payments made.
-OARS is not responsible for expenses incurred by participants in preparation for a cancelled trip.
+If a trip must be canceled or postponed due to force majeure (factors outside the control of OARS), OARS will provide full credit for payments made toward future travel, or a refund less a $30/person service fee and any non-refundable payments made on your behalf to 3rd-party suppliers.
+OARS will make good faith efforts to recover deposits made on your behalf to 3rd-party suppliers; however, we cannot guarantee recovery of any or all of the advance payments made.
+OARS is not responsible for expenses incurred by participants in preparation for a canceled trip.

 Medical

-Under most circumstances, if you are of an adventurous spirit and in reasonably good health, you should have no problem enjoying an OARS International trip.
+Under most circumstances, if you are of an adventurous spirit and in reasonably good health, you should have no problem enjoying an OARS trip.
 People with medical conditions, including pregnancy, should have a physician’s approval before taking an adventure travel trip.

 Travel Protection

-Because there are costs that you will incur if you cancel the spaces on this trip that we’re now holding for you, or in the event you need to be evacuated during the trip due to an unforeseen illness or injury, we strongly encourage our guests to purchase an optional travel protection plan.
+Because there are costs that you will incur if you cancel the spaces on this trip that we’re now holding for you, or in the event, you need to be evacuated during the trip due to an unforeseen illness or injury, we strongly encourage our guests to purchase an optional travel protection plan.
 A travel protection plan may help reimburse the cost of your pre-paid, non-refundable payments in the event you are prevented from taking your trip for a covered reason.
-Trip participants must understand that in the event of an illness or injury on a wilderness trip, evacuation can be prolonged, difficult and expensive.
-For complete details and to purchase the plan we highly recommend, visit: www.oars.com/tpp
+Trip participants must understand that in the event of an illness or injury on a wilderness trip, evacuation can be prolonged, difficult, and expensive.
+Learn more about the plan we recommend.

 Please note: To be eligible for coverage for pre-existing medical conditions, you must purchase the plan within 21 days of your initial trip payment and you must be medically fit to travel at the time you pay for the plan.